-The consolidation financial statements incorporate the financial statements of the Company and its subsidiary.
+The consolidation of the financial statements incorporate the financial statements of the Company and its subsidiary.
 The results of subsidiary acquired or disposed of during the years presented are included in these consolidated statements of loss from the effective date of control and up to the effective date of disposal or loss of control, as appropriate.
-An investor controls an investee if the investor has the power over the investee, has the exposure, or rights, to variable returns from its involvement with the investee and the ability to use its power over the investee to affect the amount of the investor's returns.
+An investor controls an investee if the investor has the power over the investee, has the exposure, or rights, to variable returns from its involvement with the investee and the ability to use its power over the investee to affect the amount of the investee's returns.
 All intercompany transactions, balances, income and expenses are eliminated upon consolidation.

-The following subsidiaries have been consolidated within the consolidated financial statements:
+The following subsidiary is 100% owned and has been consolidated within the consolidated financial statements:

-Registered Principal activity West Pacific Ventures Corp.
-British Columbia, Canada Holding company Pampa Metals Chile SpA Chile Mineral exploration and evaluation
+Registered Principal activity Pampa Metals Chile SpA Chile Mineral exploration and evaluation